 The study employed a longitudinal descriptive design to assess the clinical outcomes of partial fistulotomy combined with application of a modified cutting seton in managing complex perianal fistula.
 Data collection spanned a 4-years period from May 2020 to April 2024.
-A semistructured questionnaire was used to collect patient through information histories, physical examinations, investigations, treatment sheets, and postoperative follow-up.
+A semistructured questionnaire was used to collect patient information through histories, examinations, investigations, treatment sheets, and postoperative follow-up.
 Post-operative follow-ups were conducted at 3,6 and 12- months postoperative period.
-Purposive sampling was employed to select 239 eligible patients admitted to the Surgery Department of RMCH.
+Purposive sampling employed to select 239 eligible patients admitted to the Surgery Department of RMCH.